db-puzzle/maintenance-OS/docs/Optimization/1-production-planning-index-n+1-analysis.md

 **The most critical optimization is replacing the recursive `loadAllChildren` method with the flattened eager loading approach.** This single change could reduce query count by 50-70% on its own and is validated as the best practice by Laravel standards.

-**Secondary but important: Implement `chaperone()` across all parent-child relationships** to prevent N+1 queries throughout the system and future-proof the application.
+**Secondary but important: Implement `chaperone()` on all HasMany and MorphMany relationships** to prevent N+1 queries when iterating through collections of child models.
+Remember that `chaperone()` is not available on BelongsTo relationships, as it's designed specifically for optimizing parent model hydration when iterating through collections of children.